Arudjreis/awesome-security-GRC/README.md

   * Ryan McGeehan, a founder/advisor for HackerOne, has developed minimalist documentation to describe a simple risk management program.

 # :microphone: Podcasts

-* [*Security Now*](https://www.grc.com/securitynow.htm) - Hosted by Steve Gibson and Leo Laporte
-  * Stay up-to-date and deepen your cybersecurity acumen with Security Now.
-On this long-running podcast, cybersecurity authority Steve Gibson and technology expert Leo Laporte bring their extensive and historical knowledge to explore digital security topics in depth.
-Each week, they take complex issues and break them down for clarity and big-picture understanding.

 * [*The SecureWorld Sessions*](https://podcasts.apple.com/us/podcast/the-secureworld-sessions/id1478674556)
   * Cybersecurity weekly podcast series featuring industry thought leaders discussing security solutions, best practices, threat intel, and more.